babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 ### States
 Here, you should describe the function of each state in your method file, both in terms of its overall purpose and also in terms of the details that make it distinct from other states.
 For example:
 \begin{itemize}

-\item \underline{OFF} - Resting state of ProCoDA.
+***I don't know why the template kept the format of Overleaf*** **{OFF}** - Resting state of ProCoDA.
 All sensors, relays, and pumps are turned off.
-\item \underline{ON} - ON state of ProCoDa.
+**{ON}** - ON state of ProCoDa.
 All sensors, relays, and pumps are turned on.
-\item \underline{Data Acquisition} - State 3 of the experimental process where the coagulant pump is working and the increment function would increase its value each time when we switch to this state.
+**{Data Acquisition}** - State 3 of the experimental process where the coagulant pump is working and the increment function would increase its value each time when we switch to this state.
 The data acquisition state usually set to be 2 hours, which is enough for the floc blanket to form.
-\end{itemize}
+**{Flush}** - State 4 of the experimental process where the coagulant pump stop working, during this stage raw water would run through the system and flush out the floc blanket build in last data acquisition state, so that every data acquisition state would run with same original system condition.

 ### Set Points
-Here, you should list the set points used in your method file and explain their use as well as how each was calculated.
+**{Turb target}** - This set point has the same value as our target influent turbidity, and would control the clay pump.
+**{pump control(clay)}** - use this to decide which pump should we control.
+**{Flush Time}** - Duration of the flush state.
+**{Data Acquisition Time}** - Duration of the data acquisition state.
+**{State to Increment}** - Tell the increment function when to increase its value, in this experiment, we use increment function to control coagulant pump speed.
+**{Slope}** - The slope of increment function.
+**{Intercept}** - The intercept of increment function.
+**{Max x}** - How many time would the increment function work during one circulation.
+**{coag pump control}** - use this to decide which coagulant pump should we control.
+**{coag pump property}** - Flow rate per revolution.
+**{balance}** - Variable with value returned by the electrical balance.

 ## Python Code